California orders bars in Los Angeles, other counties to close due to surge of coronavirus

 Newsom is also recommending that bars in Contra Costa, Riverside, Sacramento, San Bernardino, Santa Barbara, Santa Clara, Stanislaus and Ventura close as well.

 The order comes after the Golden State reported a rise of nearly 6,000 confirmed COVID-19 cases Saturday and almost 5,900 people have died from the virus there.
-The global death toll from the coronavirus nears 500,000, according to a tally by Johns Hopkins University.
+The global death toll from the coronavirus has surpassed 500,000, according to a tally by Johns Hopkins University.

 The list of counties impacted by Sunday's order was based on daily reports on the spread of the virus from state officials, according to The Associated Press.
 Counties that have been on the state's watch list for between three and 14 days are being asked to close bars through local health orders.
 AP said those on the state's watch list for more than 14 days are required to immediately close any bar that has reopened for business.